shree-rangaraju/Virtual-Treasure-Hunt-Backend/README.md

 # Virtual Treasure Hunt Backend

-The backend code of the game "Virtual Treasure Hunt" conducted as a solo tech event for intra-college department function AEGIS, conducted by department of Electonics and Instrumentation, GCT.
+The backend code of the game "Virtual Treasure Hunt" conducted as a solo tech event for intra-college department function AEGIS, conducted by department of Electonics and Instrumentation Engineering, GCT.

 ## Installation and Running locally